MicrosoftDocs/sql-docs/azure-sql/database/recovery-using-backups.md

 ## Long-term backup restore

 To perform a restore operation on a long-term backup, you can use the Azure portal, the Azure CLI, Azure PowerShell, or the REST API.
 For more information, see [Restore a long-term backup](long-term-backup-retention-configure.md#view-backups-and-restore-from-a-backup).
-Long-term retention isn't applicable to Hyperscale databases.

 ### [Azure portal](#tab/azure-portal)